 When you find a wasp nest around your home or business, it can be a cause for alarm.
 Being predators, wasps are often found eating garden pests from your flower beds or vegetables, but too many wasps can be a health hazard for you, your family, and your staff.

 If the wasp population has gotten out of control around your property, don’t try to solve the problem yourself, and don’t ignore it, thinking it will go away.
-You need the professional expertise of Wil-Kil Pest Control.
+You need the professional expertise of Terminix Wil-Kil Pest Control.

 Is it a wasp, a bee, or something else?